scentbird/graphql-spring-boot/README.md

+> [!WARNING]
+> ## THIS REPOSITORY HAS BEEN ARCHIVED AND IS NO LONGER BEING MAINTAINED
+> Since Spring now officially supports GraphQL with starters we have decided to archive this project.
+We encourage you to start using [Spring for GraphQL](https://spring.io/projects/spring-graphql) instead.

-# GraphQL and Graph*i*QL Spring Framework Boot Starters
+# GraphQL Spring Boot Starters

 [![Maven Central](https://img.shields.io/maven-central/v/com.graphql-java-kickstart/graphql-spring-boot-starter.svg)](https://maven-badges.herokuapp.com/maven-central/com.graphql-java-kickstart/graphql-spring-boot-starter)
 [![Sonatype Snapshot](https://img.shields.io/nexus/s/com.graphql-java-kickstart/graphql-spring-boot-starter?server=https%3A%2F%2Foss.sonatype.org)](#snapshots)